ncatlab/nlab-content/pages/4/1/4/0/414/content.md

 ### Existence of enough projectives
  {#ExistenceOfEnoughProjectives}

-We list examples of classes of categories that have enough projective, according to prop. \ref{EnoughProjectives}.
+We list examples of classes of categories that have enough projective, according to def. \ref{EnoughProjectives}.

 +-- {: .num_prop #ModHasEnoughProjectives}
 ###### Proposition